I am an experienced developer. A normal person that can tackle development problems in my experienced area just like you.

 But the truth is, we are not like that.
 You should admit, pretty much what you can do, is not from your 'experience', which also means, a junior may just be better than you.
 But no need to feel bad, here's some fact to cheer you up.
 (Let's skip about some meaningless complaints such we still need to eat and sleep)

 You plan solutions along with time and resources

 Experienced people, you give them time and resources, they come up with solution.

 Superman, they just did it no matter what.

 Right?
 I think this is an experienced people usually do better than the others.
 You know how to estimate the effort to do a thing right, how does it cost, and what's the bad side if the plan changed.
 Those are from your experience (the knowledge growth time by time through your career).
-You are not smarter, neither know the most, you are just know a better way to break down a problem and sort those thing out.
-All those pyshical fact are still there, you just know the most efficience way to deal with them.
+You are not smarter, neither know the most, you just know a better way to break down a problem and sort those things out.
+All those physical facts are still there, you just know the most efficient way to deal with them.

 You know what is good and what is bad